ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 increase stack size for frsky telemetry daemon
 ### Antipattern Category
+New:Hard-coded-fine-tuning
 ### Keyword
 increase
 ### Note
+Issue: increase stack size for frsky telemetry daemon #3780 Seems the product was failing after a feature was added, where the stack size wasn't checked.
+Value changed from 2000 to 2200.

 ## Commit #275
 ### Hash